 The Languedoc way of life is about locally produced food and wine, lush landscapes, sunshine and warmth, art and nature and community.
 All of these combine to make a deliciously languid and moreish lifestyle.
-I toured the region this summer courtesy of the CIVL to meet some of the wine growers and makers, and stayed in the elegant countryside Mas Neuf, home of Les Vignobles JeanJean.Continue reading “Review: The Languedoc way of life”
+I toured the region this summer courtesy of the CIVL to meet some of the wine growers and makers, and stayed in the elegant countryside Mas Neuf, home of Les Vignobles JeanJean.Continue reading “A taste of the Languedoc way of life”

 A satellite of the iconic Louvre in Paris, the Musée Louvre-Lens in the Pas-de-Calais region of France, is a jewel of a discovery.
 Once an important mining region, Lens is now home to an art gallery, a luxury hotel of the same name and a restaurant, L’Atelier Marc Meurin.Continue reading “The Musée Louvre-Lens: 5,000 years of art”